latot/pyMapEsriDump/README.md

   --proxy [PROXY]       proxy url
   --timeout [TIMEOUT]   Timeout to get response from the server in seconds --start_folder [START_FOLDER]
-                        From what folder start reading
+                        From what server folder start reading
 ```

+The script is not perfect, and very..., ugly internally, but for now works...

+What is not supported?
+Download directly a map the ```start_folder```, you only can choose a map of the server to download a section.

 ## About Arcgis Server